 Clothing one's family from a welfare budget, in an expensive region, is hard enough without having to battle against corporate merchandising.
 This deliberate social manipulation by profiteering corporates multiplies the hardship of those whom market forces place in such circumstances.

-Clothing which is specifically for school is by no means the whole of our sons' clothing needs.
+Clothing that is specifically for school is by no means the whole of our sons' clothing needs.
 Vests and underpants, jeans, wool sweater, pyjamas, anorak, casual trousers, track suit and trainers also have to be bought.

 However, we cannot clothe them in second hand things from charity shops in a social environment in which their peers are predominantly from yuppie homes.
 They would be quickly singled out as being different and odd.
 This would lead to social exclusion.
 This, in turn, would be emotionally damaging during their most formative years.
 The resulting psychological damage would be permanent.